Foamimi/Redoran-Extended---Survival/README.md

    - Install it under the name **[NoDelete] [04.018] SunHelm Survival - Settings Loader**

 19.)
 Download [SunHelm Survival - Compatibility Patches](https://www.nexusmods.com/skyrimspecialedition/mods/41335?tab=files&file_id=168682&nmm=1).
-In the FOMOD...
+In the FOMOD, everything will be ticked automatically, however, we will want to untick the Wyrmstooth patch as the one we installed previously is more up-to-date.
+Once you have done so select Next, don't tick anything on the last page, then press Install.

    - Install it under the name **[NoDelete] [04.019] SunHelm Survival - Compatibility Patches**